Blue5alamander/planet/README.md

 # Planet

-**An implementation of infinitely auto-expanding containers for 2D square and hex maps**, of the sort suitable for simple games

-It contains implementations for both square and hex grids.
+**A C++ game engine**

+Planet started as just a 2D hex and square grid infinite map implementation.
 Both make use of a chunking system that aggregates the allocation of larger parts of the map which are created lazily as required by the game.

-There is also some help for implementing the control mechanism between a player or AI and the actual game.

-## Audio

-Simple audio mixer and playback with real-time triggering and sequencing

 ## Building and running the library and examples